Montana Rail Link Park

 A new park for the Franklin To Fort and Southgate Triangle Neighborhoods!

-A design team led by DHM Design Landscape Architects was hired to develop the master plan into a detailed park plan and to create construction documents.
-The design team loosely organized the site design to reflect a rail yard, incorporating rail artifacts donated by MRL.
-The round playground with its locomotive play structures and radiating walks might be seen as the rail yard roundhouse, and the linear rows of the community garden might be seen as a series of rail tracks that terminate at bumper stops defining an entry plaza.
+A design team led by DHM Design Landscape Architects developed the master plan into a detailed construction plan.
+The design reflects a rail yard, incorporating railway artifacts donated by MRL.
+The round playground with its locomotive play structures and radiating walks evokes a rail yard roundhouse.
 A signal tower cantilevered over the recently completed Bitterroot Trail serves as a sculptural entry feature.
 Master Plan (PDF)

-Park construction began in May 2018, and the grand opening of the park is slated for Summer, 2019.
-Dick Anderson Construction is managing construction.
+Park construction began in May 2018, and a grand opening celebration is slated for July 11, 2019.

 In 2018, the City acquired a 12-acre parcel at Johnson and South through a partnership with Montana Rail Link for $2 million, a price substantially below market value.
 The purchase was funded by 1995 Open Space Bond funds for the park and urban renewal district funding through the Missoula Redevelopment Agency for the remainder of the parcel.